 When to transition baby to a crib in own room

-Ideally, the transition to crib five months or six months is normal.
-Once your baby has reached the age limit of the bassinet that is six months most of the time, it is the best time to transfer a baby to the crib.
+Ideally, the transition to crib at five months or six months is normal.
+Once your baby has reached the age limit of the bassinet which is six months most of the time, it is the best time to transfer a baby to the crib.

 If your baby is too big for a bassinet but not ready for a crib, it tends the mothers to ponder whether it is safe to move the baby to a crib at 2 months.

 Moving baby to crib at 2 months

 Chunky babies look adorable, but they grow out of the bassinet before the recommended age.
 For instance, if your baby is super big and reached the 100th percentile of the length at 2 months of age, then it is time to move him to the crib.
 So, moving the baby to a crib at 2 months is not normal as they are not planning on moving the baby this early at all.